disko998/todo/README.md

-# How to:
+# How to run the project?

-In the project directory, you can run:
+In the project directory run:

 ### `yarn start`